 Core courses in accounting, economics, ethical perspectives, global competitiveness, finance, information systems, leadership, marketing, operations, and strategy, along with electives to expand the breadth of the degree.

-Optional emphases available in finance, international business, health sector management, and management of innovation and technology.
+Optional emphases available in finance, international business, health sector management, management of innovation and technology, and sustainable enterprise.